mcb1510/AndroidStudioAppTeAyudo/README.md

 # Overview

-My app will allow the user to create, log in, and manage an account.
+My app will allow the user to create, login, and manage an account.
 It will have 4 different activities (each activity for each option and one for the main activity), and I will interact with the user letting him enter his information as input and saving these credentials into a database in firestore.

 I created this app to demonstrate the use of android studio using kotlin and firestore.